Preheat, the smoker to 250°. Place a drip pan filled with water under the grill grates.

 Rub: Combine all of the ingredients and set them aside.

 Spritzer: Add the apple juice, cider, and water to a spray bottle and shake.
 Set aside.

 Rub the mustard on every side of the pork shoulder, creating a thin layer.

 Next, generously season the pork shoulder on all sides with the rub.

-Add the pork shoulder to the smoker over top of the drip pan filled with water and smoke for 3 hours.
+Add the pork shoulder to the smoker over the drip pan filled with water and smoke for 3 hours.

-Next, spray the ribs with 15-20 sprays of the spritzer.
+Next, spray the pork shoulder with 15-20 sprays of the spritzer.
 Repeat this process for the next 3 hours every hour with the same amount of spritzes.

 Once the pork reaches an internal temperature of between 165° and 170° or the top part of the fat on the bark has split, about 6-7 hours, remove the pork from the smoker.